The Best Tips for a Trip to Papua New Guinea

 Wildlife Spotting: Animals and Plant Life in Focus

-Papua New Guinea is a true paradise for animal and plant lovers.
+Papua New Guinea is a true Paradise for animal and plant lovers.
 The dense rainforest vegetation and remote areas are home to some of the most exotic and rarest species in the world.
 An absolute highlight are the various birds of paradise, which enliven the rainforests with their bright colors and ancient courtship dances.
 But it's not Just the birdlife that impresses; a variety of orchid species also create spectacular displays of color within the flora.
 Particularly striking are the giant rafflesia flowers, which impress with their gigantic blooms and can be found all over the forests.

 Encounters with endemic marsupials such as the tree kangaroo are another unforgettable experience.
 These adept climbers move effortlessly through the treetops and offer a fascinating spectacle.
 There is also the rare platypus, which can be spotted in some remote River valleys.
 Papua New Guinea is famous for its megadiversity, and explorations off the beaten path can lead to unexpected encounters, whether it be with a colorful tree viper or a prehistoric-looking cassowary, a large flightless bird.

-The plant diversity also amazes nature enthusiasts.
+The plant diversity also amazes Nature enthusiasts.
 The lianas and climbing plants that wind their way up the trees, the lush ferns that thrive even in shaded areas, and the many different moss species create a layered and vibrant ecosystem.
 A special highlight are the so-called "Cloud Forests," mist forests in higher elevations, where the interplay of constant moisture and unique plant diversity creates a magical atmosphere.
 This mysterious habitat is especially an el dorado for botanists and showcases the inexhaustible diversity of Papua New Guinea.

 Anzeige